arrighidante/HeroesApp/README.md

 HeroesApp is an application that interacts with the Marvel API.
 It displays a list of superheroes and you can view details of each one of them.
 The content will be displayed based on the default language of the device (or browser).

+## ⚠️**Information for reviewers**⚠️
+Search for 'OBS' in the root project folder.
+I've added several comments regarding the approach I've taken to solve specific situations.

 ## Tech-stack :wrench:

 - Angular version: 17.3.6